 Consider this: an earthquake hits while you are cooking dinner.
-The tremors cause the pot of boiling water to fly off the stove, scalding your body in the process.
+The tremors cause the pot of boiling water to fly off the stove, scalding your body.

 Don’t think that this couldn’t happen.
 According to one report, burns account for 3% of earthquake-related injuries.

-Burns are also very common in other types of disaster situations, such as hurricanes and tornados.
-Not to mention the burn injuries that could occur every day.
+Burns are also very common in other types of natural disasters, such as hurricanes and tornados, not to mention the burn injuries that could occur.

-I’d recommend printing the checklist below (click to get printable version emailed to you).
+I’d recommend printing the checklist below (click to get a printable version emailed to you).

 1. Nitrile Gloves

 When treating a burn victim, your hands must be clean.
 You can’t always wash your hands properly (such as after an earthquake when the water is off).

 For these situations, it is better to have nitrile gloves.
 (Amazon link)